UX content design, writing, editing,

 Approach:

-• Review previous research on tagging and assignment to understand users’ existing mental models and wishes for new functionality.
+• Review previous research on tagging and assignment to understand users’ existing mental models and needs for new functionality.

 My role:

-• Ensure prototype and product designs followed Indeed voice, tone, and branding guidelines.
+• Ensure designs followed Indeed voice, tone, and branding guidelines.

 Outcome:

-• Research participants found the prototype clear and easy to use, and confirmed that the process flows we created met their needs for organizing and managing job candidates.
+• Research participants found the prototype clear and easy to use.
+Our process flows met their needs for organizing and assigning jobs within a team.

 Approved name library for Indeed UX designs